rudderlabs/rudderstack-docs/destinations/pipedrive.md

 });
 ```

-Fields that can be passed in identify method are as follows:
+The fields that can be passed in the `identify` method are as follows:

-* name
+* `name`
-* email
+* `email`
-* phone
+* `phone`
-* visible_to
+* `visible_to`
-* add_time
+* `add_time`

-Custom Fields can also be passed in the method.
-However, provide the field name and token in Rudderstack dashboard under `Persons` section.
-Otherwise, random-key value pairs are dropped.
+You can also pass custom fields in the `identify` call.
+However, make sure that you provide the field name and token in the Rudderstack dashboard under the **Persons** section.
+Otherwise, the random-key value pairs will be dropped.

-**Note:** For identify, userId token is required.
-Please refer to the Connection settings section for more details.
+Note that for the `identify` call, the userId token is required.
+Please refer to the **Connection Settings** section above for more details.

-Example of identify method with Custom Fields:
+An example of the `identify` method with custom fields included is as shown:

 ```
 rudderanalytics.identify(
 "sample-user-id",